 7. Low copper

 Healthy copper levels were found to increase total T4 and T3 levels.

-What to do: The best way to get bioavailable copper is grass-fed liver and oysters.
-Sesame seeds are a good plant source as well!
+What to do: The best way to get bioavailable copper is by eating grass-fed liver and oysters.
+Sesame seeds are a good plant source as well.

 8. Hormone imbalances

-Your hormones are all connected, and the ripple effect of one hormone problem can negatively affect your thyroid.
+Your hormones are all connected, and the ripple effect from dysfunction in one endocrine gland outputting any hormone can negatively affect your thyroid.
 Low estrogen, insulin resistance, and low testosterone were all found to inhibit thyroid function.

 What to do: Depending on your individual hormone problems, solutions will vary.
 Take a look at my hormone guide to find out what may be best for you.